jefftsui1/jefftsui1/README.md

 <h2>Cybersecurity Home-Labs </h2>

   - Setting up [Kali Linux VM](https://github.com/jefftsui1/Home-Lab-VM) and [Ubuntu](https://github.com/jefftsui1/Home-Lab-VM2-Ubuntu) using VirtualBox
-      - Objective:
-          - Providing a step-by-step process for creating Kali Linux Virtual Machine and Ubuntu Virtual Machine using VirtualBox
-      - Benefits:
-          - **Cost-Efficiency**: Setting up VMs in VirtualBox eliminates the need for additional physical hardware, saving you money on equipment and energy costs.
-It's a cost-effective way to create a diverse and versatile home lab.
-          - **Diverse Skill Development**: Running both Kali Linux and Ubuntu VMs in your home lab allows you to develop a wide range of IT skills.
-Kali Linux is ideal for cybersecurity, penetration testing, and ethical hacking, while Ubuntu provides a versatile platform for software development, system administration, and general-purpose computing.
-          - **Snapshot Functionality**: VirtualBox offers snapshot capabilities for both Kali Linux and Ubuntu VMs.
-This feature allows you to save and restore the state of each VM at various points, facilitating experimentation and ensuring easy recovery from mistakes or issues.
-          - **Real-World Simulations**: Running Kali Linux and Ubuntu VMs allows you to simulate real-world IT scenarios, such as securing a network, developing applications, or troubleshooting system issues, providing practical experience that is valuable in professional settings.
-          - **Multi-OS Compatibility**: VirtualBox supports a wide range of operating systems, making it versatile for creating and testing different configurations, network topologies, and software setups, enhancing your overall IT skill set.

   - [TCPDump Basic Commands Lab](https://github.com/jefftsui1/TCPDump)
-      - Objective:
-          - Providing a step-by-step process for using TCPDump basic commands for network analysis.
-          - Learn how to intercept and inspect network traffic passing through your system with basic commands.
-          - Familiarize with the ability to capture, filter, and analyze network traffic, aiding in network troubleshooting, security monitoring, and performance analysis.

  - [Vulnhub-Jangow](https://github.com/jefftsui1/Vulnhub-Jangow)
-     - Objective:
-         - Providing a step-by-step process for using Jangow 1.0.1 VM box download on Vulnhub for tackling the CTF problem.
-         - Goal: Capture the Flag (CTF), or gain root access to the target machine.
-         - Skills Used:
-             - Using the Command Line Interface (CLI) for network scanning
-             - Using the browser to look up the IP address for reconnaissance
-             - Using exploits on exploit-db.com

 <h2>👨‍💻 Data Analytics Projects:</h2>